What Is Molluscum Contagiosum?

 Treatments vary by area infected, age, and severity, but include the following:

-- Topical Treatment – topical therapy is the easiest, cheapest, and most accessible of all the treatments available.
+- Topical Treatment - topical therapy is the easiest, cheapest, and most accessible of all the treatments available to kill the molluscum contagiosum virus.
 ZymaDerm™ is a physician-trusted treatment that can eliminate bumps without blistering or irritating the surrounding skin.
 A powerful, yet gentle, antiviral topical solution, ZymaDerm™ is applied directly to the bumps and can be safely used on the face and genital areas of the skin.
 It is a natural, non-toxic topical liquid that has been clinically tested and has been registered with the FDA as a homeopathic drug.
 ZymaDerm™ is the Molluscum Contagiosum cure that can resolve bumps safely.

 - Physical Removal - Molluscum Contagiosum removal can be achieved through cryotherapy and laser therapy.
 These are two removal solutions prescribed by doctors to quickly target and remove the lesions.
 Though the procedure itself is usually very quick, it often requires a local anesthetic and an appointment with a specialist which can delay the process.
 Physical removal has become a less popular solution to treating Molluscum Contagiosum due to the propensity to cause severe post-procedure pain and leave scarring on the skin.